-In the larger calibers, with more mass to deliver, there are sizeable fragments exiting the “wound cloud” that exceed the 12-inch minimum.
+In the larger calibers, with more mass to deliver, there are sizable fragments exiting the "wound cloud" that exceed the 12-inch minimum.
 Even in water, once the velocity is up high enough, the follow-on water jugs look as if they have been shot with a shotgun.
-They’ll have dozens of holes through both sides of the jug walls.
+They'll have dozens of holes through both sides of the jug walls.

 Now, a lot of you with long memories will say "This has been done before" and point to various lead pellet-filled bullets from the past.
 However, tungsten has a greater density than lead and thus will penetrate deeper for any given size.
 Also, the formula Extreme Shock uses does not readily self-weld, and even those fragments that hold together are small while still penetrating well.

 In the course of shooting various calibers, I ran into some interesting and entertaining info.
 The muzzle blast of the 9mm 85-grain AFR (Air Freedom Round), which is meant to be highly frangible, is so great that the first few shots recorded an average of 3,372 fps—which happens to be the speed of the muzzle blast shock front.
 I backed up a few feet and then got the real bullet velocity, shown in the accompanying table.